In a B2B commercial setting, waste collections can occasionally be missed, but what do you do if this happens?

 Contaminated Waste

-If bins contain incorrect waste, drivers may not be able to empty them due to compliance regulations, as the contaminated waste could impact all the waste in the vehicle meaning it is unable to be recycled.
+If bins contain incorrect waste, drivers may not be able to empty them due to compliance regulations.
+Contaminated waste can tarnish all the waste in the vehicle, meaning none of it can be recycled.

 Weather and Traffic Conditions

-Severe weather, road closures, or unexpected traffic disruption can occasionally delay or prevent collections.
+Bad weather, closed roads or road works, or unexpected traffic disruption can occasionally delay or prevent collections.

 Vehicle Weight Limits

-If some collections are heavier than expected, this can impact other collections on the route due to legal weight limits on vehicles.
+If some collections are heavier than expected, this can impact other collections on the route and due to legal weight limits on vehicles, it may mean some collections cannot take place.

 Service or Account Queries